LinkedInLearning/learning-no-code-ai-2445109/README.md

 _There are several datasets that we reference and use throughout the course.
 You can access all of them at the links below._

-## Tire Dataset for Chapter 2 Challenge
+## Tire Defect Dataset for Chapter 2 Challenge

-The tire dataset used in the Chapter 2 Challenge/Solution is avaiable to download [here via Kaggle](https://www.kaggle.com/datasets/jehanbhathena/tire-texture-image-recognition).
+The tire defect dataset used in the Chapter 2 Challenge/Solution is avaiable to download [here via Kaggle](https://www.kaggle.com/datasets/jehanbhathena/tire-texture-image-recognition).

 ## Customer Churn Dataset for Chapter 3